GallagherSecurity/cc-rest-docs/training/README.md

 <!-- S19 -->
 # Server-side certificates
-Clients may refuse to talk to a server that offers a certificate that is not carrying a signature from one of the internet’s signing authorities.
+Clients may refuse to talk to a server that offers a certificate that is not carrying a signature from one of the internet's signing authorities.
 One that has not been paid for, in other words.
-Usually the client is completely under the developer’s control because it is their own application and they can instruct it to skip the server certificate check, as you told Chrome and Postman to do earlier.
+Usually the client is completely under the developer's control because it is their own application and they can instruct it to skip the server certificate check, as you told Chrome and Postman to do earlier.
 But sometimes it is not so controllable, and checking the server certificate is a good cyber-security move anyway, so here are a couple of approaches.